-Mama, founder and co-owner of VIRAYOGA, and co-author of Art of Attention, Elena has taught yoga for 16+ years.
-After graduating from Cornell University in 1992 with a design degree, she worked as a textile and apparel designer for 6 years, and has studied with master yoga teachers for over 10 years.
-Through her teaching, influenced by several traditions including alignment-based Hatha and Kundalini yoga, Elena offers yoga as a way to approach our world with realistic reverence and gratitude.
+Mama, founder of VIRAYOGA, and co-author of Art of Attention, Elena has taught yoga for 17+ years.
+After graduating from Cornell University in 1992 with a design degree, she worked as a textile and apparel designer for 6 years, and has been studying with master yoga teachers for over 11 years.
+Influenced by several traditions, Elena offers yoga as a way to approach our world with realistic reverence and gratitude.
 Her classes are a masterful, candid blend of artful alignment and attention cues for your body, mind and heart.

 Practice with Elena on Yogaglo.